Thinking beyond borders

 An individual’s tax liability in Ukraine depends on whether the individual is viewed as a Ukrainian tax resident or a non-resident.
 While Ukrainian tax residents are taxable in Ukraine on their worldwide income, tax non-residents are taxable on their Ukrainian-sourced income which, inter alia, includes remuneration for the work performed in Ukraine, whether paid by a resident or by a non-resident company.

-Under domestic law, tax liability is triggered upon performing any compensated work in Ukraine and/or receiving personal income (interests, dividends, rental income, etc.) from Ukrainian sources.
+Under domestic law, there is no threshold/minimum number of days that exempts the individual from the requirements to pay tax in Ukraine..
 However, if a relevant double tax treaty provides for different taxation rules, the provisions of the treaty will prevail.

 Generally, according to the provisions of the Ukrainian legislation, an individual becomes enrolled in the Ukrainian state social security system upon signing an employment agreement with his/her Ukrainian employer.
-Starting the date of the signing of the employment agreement, the employer is responsible for accrual and payment of USSC (at its own expense) to the state budget.
-Payment of the USSC is ceased when the employment is terminated.
+Starting the date of the signing of the employment agreement, the employer is responsible for accrual and payment of social security contributions (SSC) at its own expense to the state budget.
+Payment of the SSC is ceased when the employment is terminated.

-The taxable base for the USSC is capped at 25 subsistence minimum - currently UAH 34.450 (approximately EUR 1,100 at the current exchange rate) per month.
+The taxable base for the SSC is capped at 15 statutory minimum wage - currently UAH 55,845 (approximately EUR 1,800 at the current exchange rate) per month.

-Foreign individuals working in the representative office of a non-resident company are not subject to the USSC.
+Foreign individuals working in the representative office of a non-resident company are not subject to the SSC.

-Also, the remuneration paid by a non-resident company to an individual working in Ukraine is not subject to the USSC.
+Also, the remuneration paid by a non-resident company to an individual working in Ukraine is not subject to the SSC.

-The reporting year in Ukraine is the calendar year.
+The reporting year in Ukraine is a calendar year.

 Income paid by a Ukrainian entity is taxed at the source of payment.
 Such income is not subject to additional reporting in Ukraine.